|Nutrition Facts (per serving)|

 Remove burgers from grill and serve topped with sliced roasted red peppers on toasted hamburger buns.
 Serve with condiments on the side.

 - Do not overmix: When combining the burger ingredients, make sure not to overmix; if the raw meat is handled too much you will end up with a dense and heavy burger.

 - Making patties: Wet your hands before forming the patties, so the meat does not stick to them.
 To avoid the burger from becoming too rounded on top, use your thumb to create an indentation in the top of the patty before placing on the grill.
 Some chefs even recommend freezing the patties before grilling to help them keep their shape and increase the moisture.

 - The sky is the limit on condiments: Instead of the quintessential condiments—ketchup, mustard, and mayo—serve these burgers with a special sauce.
 Whip up a garlic aioli, use store-bought chipotle mayonnaise, combine pesto with mayo (a great complement to the basil inside the burger), or even use a tomato chutney.

-- Healthier options: You can easily make these burgers even healthier by swapping out regular hamburger buns for whole wheat or multigrain—or make them open-top and serve only on the bottom bun.
-Add plenty of vegetables as toppings including fresh spinach leaves, tomatoes, avocado, red onion, and pickles.
+- Wholesome options: Swap out regular hamburger buns for whole wheat or multigrain—or make them open-top and serve only on the bottom bun.
+Add plenty of vegetables as toppings, including fresh spinach leaves, tomatoes, avocado, red onion, and pickles.